Deepakojha632/Hastlekh/README.md

-# Hastlekh
+## Hastlekh
-Convert your digital note into your handwriting
+Convert your digital note into your handwriting.
 This application enables us to create notes in our own handwriting.